LivelyKernel/lively4-core/demos/shonan/demo.md

 <!-- Approach: What was done that unveiled new knowledge? -->
 ## Approach <!-- (e.g. Smalltalk-like Lively Kernel objects and workflows) -->

+- To overcome the gap between
+  - explorable content created in special environments
+  - outside content as HTML content and JavaScript programs
+- We create Lively4
-To overcome the gap between explorable content created in special environments and outside content as HTML content and JavaScript programs, we create Lively4, a new environment that embraces standard HTML and JavaScript.
-HTML used to be only a generation target UI for frameworks other systems.
-In Lively4, we use HTML/JavaScript to build a collaborative, self-supporting exploratory development environment for all HTML/JavaScript content.
+  - a new environment that fully embraces standard HTML and JavaScript
+  - HTML used to be only a generation target UI for frameworks other systems
+- In Lively4, we use HTML/JavaScript to build a
+  - collaborative
+  - self-supporting
+  - exploratory development environment
+  - for HTML/JavaScript content

 ---
 <!-- Knowledge: What new facts were uncovered?
 If the research was not results oriented, what new capabilities are enabled by the work? -->

-### Knowledge
+## Knowledge

-With this approach, we are pushing the boundaries of exploratory programming environments.
+- Pushing boundaries of exploratory programming environments
-Given the restrictions of HTML and JavaScript, we can explore how working with documents, names, explicit references compares to working with pure object graph of special environments.
+  - Given the restrictions of HTML and JavaScript
+- Compare working with
+  - Documents, names, explicit references (Lively4)
+  - Pure object graph of special environments  (Lively Kernel / Smalltalk)

+---
 <!-- Grounding: What argument, feasibility proof, artifacts, or results and evaluation support this work? -->
-### Grounding
+## Grounding

+- Build Lively4 environment in a self-supporting way
+- which allowed us:
-We build Lively4 environment in a self-supporting way,  which allowed us to develop, use and evolve tools and workflows from within it.
+  - develop, use and evolve
+  - tools and workflows from within it.

 ---
 <!-- Importance: Why does this work matter? -->
-**Importance:**
+## Importance

-Exploratory workflows can enrich HTML/JavaScript development experience.
+- Exploratory workflows can enrich HTML/JavaScript development experience
-Tools and environment can be easier to create if external contributions are easier to integrate and use.
+- Tools and environment can be easier to create if external contributions are easier to integrate and use

+---
+...

+---
+... ...

+---
+... ...  ...

 ---
 ## Background: Lively Kernel